-Companies have a lot of data, but it isn’t always clear how to turn that data into added business value.
-In this webinar, Xomnia analytics translator Tim Reus explains how to identify a good data science use case.
-He also demonstrates how Xomnia applies a use case canvas to our data science projects.
+Companies have a lot of data, but it isn’t always clear how to turn it into added business value.
+In the webinar below, Xomnia's Analytics Translator Tim Reus explains how to identify a good data science use case.
+Scroll down to download Xomnia’s use case canvas, and watch the webinar to see Tim demonstrate how we use it at Xomnia in our data science projects.

-Another way to uncover a potential use case is within data insights.
-Often a data analyst or data scientist will notice an anomaly or something that stands out within the data.
+Often, a data analyst or data scientist will notice an anomaly or something that stands out within the data.
 This can be translated into a use case.
-At Linkedin, for example, a data analyst noticed that the data on users’ connections could be used for the platform to suggest relevant new connections
+At LinkedIn, for example, a data analyst noticed that the data on users’ connections could be used for the platform to suggest relevant new connections.

-External factors can also facilitate a good use case.
-The COVID-19 pandemic has certainly been a change catalyst worldwide.
-We’ve seen data science implemented in South Korea’s drive-through virus testing sites where image recognition and heat sensors are used to determine if someone has a fever.
-Innovation in the market can also pressure a business or industry to change their strategy to avoid their losing market position.
+Those can also facilitate a good use case.
+For instance, the COVID-19 pandemic has certainly been a change catalyst worldwide.
+We’ve seen data science implemented in South Korea’s drive through virus testing sites where image recognition and heat sensors are used to determine if someone has a fever.
+A business or industry can also be pressured to change their strategy by innovative disruptors so that they avoid losing market position.
 We saw this develop when Deliveroo disrupted the casual dining industry.

 - Average order size

 Examples of technical KPIs of a use case:

 - Response time

 Click here for a PDF version of Xomnia's use case canvas.

 When working to map out a good data science use case with Xomnia’s clients, Tim implements a use case canvas.
 He goes step-by-step through this process in the video above.
 As you implement the use case canvas in your business, try to answer the following questions: